naivisoftware/nappjlink/readme.md

 ## Structure

-The `PJLinkProjector` establishes a connection (a-sync) when a message is sent, or on startup when `ConnectOnStartup` is set to true.
+The `PJLinkProjector` attempts to establish a connection when the 'first' message is sent (default), or on startup when `ConnectOnStartup` is set to true.
+Initialization will fail if the connection can't be established when `ConnectOnStartup` is set to true.

 The connection remains available for 20 seconds after receiving the last response from the projector.
 Subsequent messages will establish a new connection, as outlined in the pjlink protocol document.
 You as a user don't have to worry about the state of the connection, that is done for you.

 All communication is a-synchronous: all calls to `PJLinkProjector::send()` will return immediately -> the command is queued for write.
-On success, the response message from the projector is forwarded to the `PJLinkComponent` that listens to this projector.
+On success, the response message from the projector is forwarded to the ` PJLinkComponent` that listens to this projector.
 If no component is listening the response is simply discarded.

 You must assign a `nap::PJLinkProjectorPool` to every projector.
 The pool runs all queued I/O network requests a-synchronous on it's assigned worker thread.
 1 pool per application is enough, unless you are controlling a very large (100+) number of projectors.